-- LU 37.1 The County of Riverside will continue to work with Tribal authorities to implement existing intergovernmental agreements with regard to land use regulatory authority over lands within Indian reservation boundaries. - LU 37.2 The County of Riverside will continue to work with Tribal authorities to negotiate intergovernmental agreements in situations where such agreements would be mutually beneficial. - LU 37.3 Where no inter-governmental agreements are in place or can be executed, the County of Riverside and affected Indian Tribe will seek to agree on minimum development standards on Fee Lands that shall be applied to any application submitted to the County of Riverside or the Tribe for approval of development plans.
-In the event that an agreement is reached between the County of Riverside and the affected Indian Tribe, then the standards shall be designed to ensure that reservation land remains consistent with the reservation's purpose and character while recognizing the rights of all reservation landowners and residents.
+- LU 37.1 The County of Riverside will continue to work with Tribal authorities to implement existing intergovernmental agreements with regard to land use regulatory authority over lands within Indian reservation boundaries. - LU 37.2 The County of Riverside will continue to work with Tribal authorities to negotiate intergovernmental agreements in situations where such agreements would be mutually beneficial.

-- LU 37.4 The County of Riverside will continue to work with Tribes to seek compatibility between Riverside County and Tribal land use plans and policies. - LU 37.5 All new development proposals concerning Fee Lands should be consistent with the surrounding County of Riverside and Tribal land use plans and policies.
+- LU 37.3 Where no inter-governmental agreements are in place or can be executed, the County of Riverside and affected Indian Tribe will seek to agree on minimum development standards on Fee Lands that shall be applied to any application submitted to the County of Riverside or the Tribe for approval of development plans.
+In the event that an agreement is reached between the County of Riverside and the affected Indian Tribe, then the standards shall be designed to ensure that reservation land remains consistent with the reservation's purpose and character while recognizing the rights of all reservation landowners and residents. - LU 37.4 The County of Riverside will continue to work with Tribes to seek compatibility between Riverside County and Tribal land use plans and policies. - All new development proposals concerning Fee Lands should be consistent with the surrounding County of Riverside and Tribal land use plans and policies and be transmitted to the appropriate Tribe for comments as part of the County's development review process.
+With the adoption of General Plan Amendment No. 200003, existing and future Fee Lands that do not have either an assigned General Plan Foundation Component or Area Plan Land Use Designation or both shall have an Agriculture Foundation Component and an Agriculture Area Plan Land Use Designation.
+At the time a development proposal or an establishment or enlargement of an Agricultural Preserve involving Fee Land is approved by the County of Riverside or soon thereafter, the Agriculture Foundation Component and Agriculture Area Plan Land Use Designation should be reflected in a General Plan Amendment Cycle resolution in order to be formally recorded on the County of Riverside's General Plan land use map.
+In the event the development proposal includes a General Plan amendment to change the Fee Land's Agriculture Foundation Component or Agriculture Area Plan Land Use Designation, such change shall be processed in accordance with State law, the County's General Plan, and Ordinance No. 348.